 Syllabus: This module will expand on skills learnt from the first semester and is designed to enhance students development as a professional artist.
-The delivery of historical content/issues/technological developments will help to develop the students practice-based projects and articulate ideas that are relevant in other photography modules at an intermediate level of competency.
+This theory module continues with the historical practices and artistic movements in photography.
+Understanding these developments will help to develop the students practice-based projects and articulate ideas that are relevant in other photography modules at an intermediate level of competency.
 The exploration into artistic movements and scientific discoveries will improve their photographic technique by effectively understanding the use of photographic software tools as many of the original concepts are applicable to digital photography.